 RESULTS WITH RITUXAN

-If you're not being helped enough by tumor necrosis factor inhibitors (TNFis, also known as anti-TNFs), and you and your doctor decide to make a change, consider some of the potential benefits of switching to Rituxan® (rituximab) in combination with methotrexate:
+If you're not being helped enough by tumor necrosis factor inhibitors (TNFis, also known as anti-TNFs), and you and your doctor decide to make a change, consider some of the potential benefits and risks of switching to Rituxan® (rituximab) in combination with methotrexate:

 - Up to 6 months of relief: Rituxan is a rheumatoid arthritis (RA) treatment that can provide up to 6 months of symptom improvement from 1 course of treatment (2 infusions given 2 weeks apart; the first infusion usually lasts 4 to 6 hours.
 Infusions after your first may take slightly less time, but will still last several hours).
 In fact, a study showed that at 6 months, 51% of the people taking Rituxan (plus methotrexate) experienced RA symptom improvement (called an ACR20 response), as opposed to 18% of people taking methotrexate alone

 - A study also showed that, of the people who saw improvement from their first course of Rituxan (plus methotrexate) and then went on to receive a second course, 54% saw an additional 6 months of improvement (as opposed to 45% of people who received methotrexate alone)

 - Rituxan dosing schedule: Rituxan is typically given every 6 months, or based on your doctor's evaluation of your symptoms (but no sooner than every 4 months).
 View the dosing chart

 - Helps slow the progression of joint damage: In a study, Rituxan with methotrexate was proven to slow joint damage for many patients after 1 year of treatment compared to methotrexate alone

 Talk to your doctor about the results others have experienced with Rituxan, and discuss whether it may be right for you.